JoseSoler/james/README.md

 WILLKOMMEN to the James Zanox project !!
 The meeting assistant.

-This project is based in maven for the building (and deploy) process, hence you need installed on your computer:
+This project is based in maven for the build (and deploy) process, hence you need installed on your computer:

 0) As this is a Java project, you need of course JDK6 or latest.